-All trees to be removed are marked with blue spray paint.
+All trees to be removed are marked with orange flagging.
 All trees that are to remain within zones 1 and 2 will be unmarked.
-If the property is less than 1 acre it may not have zones marked due to boundary interference.
+The site is in a fairly open area and will require the removal of only a few flagged trees.
+All other trees will be limbed to a height of 6 feet or 1/3rd the height whichever is less.
 Harvested wood that remains on site will be stacked at least 30 feet from the house and at the same elevation when possible.
-Slash from the harvest will be burned.
-Note that if you decide to burn piles, you must obtain a valid Open Burning Permit from the Boulder County Environmental Health Department (303-441-1180) and notify your local fire protection district (Boulder Mountain Fire Authority (303-581-5132)).
+Slash from the harvest will be piled and burned.
+Note that if you decide to burn piles, you must obtain a valid Open Burning Permit from the Boulder County Environmental Health Department (303-441-1180) and notify your local fire protection district (Indian Peaks Fire Protection District (303-459-3452).